-This ECMA Standard does not specify requirements for transportation; guidance is given in annex K.
+This Ecma Standard does not specify requirements for transportation; guidance is given in Annex M.

 8.2 Safety requirements

 The disk shall satisfy the safety requirements of Standard ECMA-287, when used in the intended manner or in any foreseeable use in an information processing system.